QuantEcon/lecture-source-py/source/rst/linear_models.rst

 Joint Distributions
 -----------------------------

-In the preceding discussion we looked at the distributions of :math:`x_t` and :math:`y_t` in isolation
+In the preceding discussion, we looked at the distributions of :math:`x_t` and :math:`y_t` in isolation

-This gives us useful information, but doesn't allow us to answer questions like
+This gives us useful information but doesn't allow us to answer questions like

 * what's the probability that :math:`x_t \geq 0` for all :math:`t`?